 Quick Answer

-The strongest answer is usually not more objects.
-It is better flow, less friction, and rooms that feel emotionally aligned with what they are for.
+The strongest whole-home answer is rarely more objects.
+It is better flow, less friction, and rooms that feel aligned with what they are for.
 A restful bedroom should feel restful.
 A front entrance should feel easy to arrive through.
 A living room should support conversation and comfort.
+A kitchen should still feel usable at the end of the day.
+A bathroom should not feel neglected.

 | Rule | What it means in real life | Best first move |